juhaku/utoipa/README.md

 }
 ```

+This attribute macro substantially create another function named with `__path_` prefix.
+So when you implement `some_handler` function in different file and want to export this, make sure `__path_some_handler` in the module can also be accessible from the root.

 Tie the `Schema` and the endpoint above to the OpenApi schema with following `OpenApi` derive proc macro.

 ```rust